grafikchaos/pass-the-sass/README.md

 You can just send a POST to our endpoint at [http://pass-the-sass.herokuapp.com/api](http://pass-the-sass.herokuapp.com/api), which is what we would probably recommend.

 OR, you could fork it and run it yourself..
-If you want to do that, a couple of things that will be useful are `bundle install` & `bundle exec shotgun -O config.ru`.
+If you want to do that, a couple of things that will be useful are `$ bundle install` & `$ bundle exec shotgun -O config.ru`.
 This will install any/all dependancies you're missing (assuming you have ruby & gem already installed) and start an instance of the server running on localhost:9393/